aleksessex/ON-vax-decoder/README.md

 ```
 Ontario residents can download their enhanced (digitally signed) vaccine passport PDF here: [https://covid19.ontariohealth.ca/](https://covid19.ontariohealth.ca/)

+## So What?

+The main purpose of this project is to provide **transparency** to the Ontario vaccine passport system in the context of personally identifiable information.
+Ontarians are required to show these QR codes to businesses.
+These are no longer necessarily ephemeral iteractions; a digital device is used to scan the QR code, which opens new doors to mass information retention and potential abuse.

+The Ontario vaccine certificates contain your _full name_ and _date of birth_, which is sufficient to uniquely indentify most individuals.
+When you show your passport, this (effectively) unique identifier is paired with a time and location.

+In addition to adding digital signatures to vaccine certificates, the government is provides its own verifier app.
+So having independent verifiers could prove useful in certain scenarios, for example:

+1. **A buggy app**.
+You download your passport but the Verify Ontario app shows the signature is invalid.
+Independent verifiers can confirm whether the signature really is invalid, or the app itself is wrong.
+2. **A bulnerable app**.
+Hackers discover a signature bypass exploit in the Verify Ontario app.
+Independent verifiers can confirm an invalid signature really is invalid.
+3. **Dubious govt claims**.
+You discover the govt is including some questionable personally-identifiable information in the QR code.
+The government spokesperson says "oh no, we don't include _that_."
+An independent verifier could demonstrate otherwise.

 ## Notes and References

 - Ontario's vaccine passport is based on the SMART Health Cards (SMT) Framework: